vickoc911/org.kde.taskmanagerosx/README.md

 - Zoom like in macOS
 - Icon mirroring
 - Basic skin system
+- Option to select the icon size
+- option to select the zoom size

 What doesn't work:
 - For now, it only works in the bottom position